DigitalHerencia/NM-Cannabis-Analytics/README.md

 ![alt text](./client/src/assets/splash2.jpg)

 ## Overview
-The Retail Analytics Dashboard is a comprehensive tool designed to provide dispensaries in New Mexico with actionable insights through interactive data visualizations.
+The disruptive and brand-new Digital Herencia Competitive Advantage Retail Analytics Dashboard is a comprehensive tool designed to provide dispensaries in New Mexico with actionable insights through interactive data visualizations.
 It focuses on competitive pricing, sales trends, and market share analysis, leveraging advanced data visualization and state management techniques.

 <div align="center">